jeeeeedi/jeeeeedi/README.md

 ## Hi, I'm Jedi! 👋

-I'm a full-stack software development student at grit:lab.
+I'm a full-stack software developer and AI Automations Specialist Trainee.
 You can see my portfolio at [https://jeeeeedi.pages.dev/](https://jeeeeedi.pages.dev/).

 <!--